pattespatte/helix-theming-poc-01/helix-analysis.md

-# Three approaches regarding the relationship between Helix and FKUI components
+# The relationship between Helix and FKUI components

 ## Current Architecture Analysis